-Barcelona Set Dates For Presidential Elections

-Barcelona will hold presidential elections on March 20 and 21 next year.
+Barcelona set dates for presidential elections

-Incumbent Josep Maria Bartomeu, who cannot stand for re-election after spending two consecutive terms in office, had previously confirmed they would hold elections between January and the end of March after rejecting calls for them to be this year.
+Incumbent Josep Maria Bartomeu, who cannot stand for re-election after spending two consecutive terms in office, had previously confirmed the club would hold elections between January and the end of March after rejecting calls for them to be this year.

-The LaLiga club announced on Thursday that the elections will be held "at various sites around the territory, and that postal votes shall be permitted" due to the risks posed by the coronavirus pandemic.
+The LaLiga club announced that the elections will be held "at various sites around the territory, and that postal votes shall be permitted" due to the risks posed by the coronavirus pandemic.

 Although he is due to remain in office until next year, Bartomeu and the board are facing the possible threat of a motion of no confidence.